-The items that we disclosed as our critical accounting policies and estimates in Management's Discussion and Analysis of Financial Condition and Results of Operations in our Annual Report on Form 10-K for the year ended December 31, 2014 remain materially consistent, except for the critical accounting policies and estimates described below.
-For a description of those critical accounting policies, please refer to our Annual Report on Form 10-K filling for the year ended December 31, 2014.
+The items that we disclosed as our critical accounting policies and estimates in Management's Discussion and Analysis of Financial Condition and Results of Operations in our Annual Report on Form 10-K for the year ended December 31, 2015 remain materially consistent.
+For a description of those critical accounting policies, please refer to our Annual Report on Form 10-K filing for the year ended December 31, 2015.